-Knowing the Washington quarter key dates, rarities and varieties will help you realize that small differences on coin can mean large differences in its value.
+Knowing the Washington quarter key dates, rarities and varieties will help you realize that small differences on the coin can mean large differences in its value.
 Listed below you will find a description of each type with a photo to help you recognize the coin.
 Many factors going to determining the value of a coin and some of them are quite valuable while others are not.
 Look at the pictures and read each description carefully so you can identify these coins.
 Please refer to the value guide for... current market values of these coins.

 01 of 11